goloshubov/fconfig/README.md

 #   --limit $(hostname) --tags dotfiles,pipx
 ## for package way of ansible installation it might be needed to install additionall dependencies

-# from now on it is possible to use short fconfig_local alias
+# from now on it is possible to use short 'fconfig' alias
-# for example apply all configs to your local workstation
+# for example to apply all configs on this (local) workstation
-$ alias fconfig_local  # check alias, change it if needed
+#$ alias fconfig  # check alias, change it if needed
-$ fconfig_local
+$ fconfig

 # or apply it partially
 # list all possible tags first
-$ fconfig_local --list-tags #--list-tasks --list-hosts
+$ fconfig --list-tags #--list-tasks --list-hosts
 # optionally dry-run to see what will be changed
-$ fconfig_local --tags dotfiles --check --diff -vv
+$ fconfig --tags dotfiles --check --diff -vv
 # and then run only what you need
-$ fconfig_local --tags dotfiles
+$ fconfig --tags dotfiles
-$ fconfig_local --tags software --skip-tags flatpaks
+$ fconfig --tags software --skip-tags flatpaks

 # or apply configuration to a remote machine
 $ ansible-playbook -i ./inventories workstation.yml --limit laptop-02 --tags dotfiles